 or call (424) 241-2669.

-Dr. Jake Insler is psychologist specializing in performance and sports psychology.
+Dr. Jake Insler specializes in performance and sports performance.
 If you, your child or your team are looking to improve performance, Dr. Jake Insler can provide the mindset and mental skills training essential to optimizing the way in which we use our minds to reach that level of performance.
 Dr. Jake Insler utilizes a mindfulness-based cognitive therapy approach toward mental growth and development and will provide you, your child and your team with all the mental skills essential to being able to perform and thrive at any level.
 Whether the goal is to build confidence, control emotions, improve behavior, perform under pressure, improve communication or conquer self-doubt, working with Dr. Jake is an overall growth experience.
 No matter what level, what skill, or what age – Dr. Jake will help you achieve the level of performance you are looking for.
 Dr. Jake also specializes in working with with anxiety, depression, mood disorders, ADHD, life transitions, as well as individuals who are currently or who have been previously injured.
 I look forward to the challenge and opportunity to work with you, your child and your team in achieving that optimal level of performance.

 Dr. Jake Insler is a native of Manhattan Beach.
 He grew up going through the Manhattan Beach Unified School District attending Pacific School, Manhattan Beach Intermediate, and Mira Costa High School.
 After graduating from Mira Costa he went on to pursue his undergraduate degree at the University of Southern California, where he earned a bachelors in psychology with a minor in sociology.
 Dr.Jake chose to stay in Los Angeles for his graduate school work and went on to earn his Masters in Psychology from Pepperdine University and his Doctorate in Applied Clinical Psychology from The Chicago School of Professional Psychology.
 Dr. Jake was able to sharpen his skills and approach to the psychology of performance as he spent time under world-renowned performance and sport psychologist Dr. Michael Gervais, the performance psychologist for Gold Medalist Kerri Walsh and the 2013 Super Bowl Champion Seattle Seahawks.
 Dr. Jake has experience working with olympic, professional, collegiate, high school, and middle school athletes and has been in practice in the South Bay since 2013.
 Dr. Jake also has extensive experience and clinical training working with children, pre-teens, teens, adults, and families dealing with anxiety, depression, mood disorders, ADHD, major life transitions, and other mental health issues.
-Dr. Jake also provides psychological testing upon request.

-To contact Dr. Jake Insler, you can reach him by phone or email:
+To contact Dr. Jake Insler, you can reach him by phone or email

 (424) 262-5830 or firstname.lastname@example.org

-Dr. Behnam is a psychologist specializing in work with adolescents, teens, parents, families and young adults in addition to psychodiagnostic assessment.
+Dr. Behnam specializes in work with adolescents, teens, parents, families and young adults in addition to psychodiagnostic assessment.
 Dr. Behnam utilizes a collaborative and holistic approach in which people are seen within a system.
 She not only utilizes individual therapy, but strives to create a cohesive, systemic approach to help understand and treat individuals and ultimately help maintain progress outside of the therapy room.
 Dr. Behnam specializes in areas of trauma, depression, anxiety, adoption/foster care, peer relationships, medical illness/chronic pain, substance abuse, impulse control, anger management, oppositional defiance, learning disabilities, self harm, parent-child relationships and personality disorders.
 Most recently, Dr. Behnam worked within various non-public schools at The Help Group, specializing in emotional disturbance, learning disabilities and autism.
 Within the school system, Dr. Behnam was able to provide in-vivo counseling to students in elementary, middle and high school.
 Within the school system, Dr. Behnam was able to join students as they experienced distress in real time and provided treatment to help them not only address their difficulties, but also to learn and apply skills in the moment in order to internalize treatment and progress.
 Through the school system and previous work as an educational advocate, Dr. Behnam is skilled in getting student needs met by working collaboratively with school staff and participating in Individual Education Plans (IEPs).